eolementhe/guide/guide.md

   <summary><b>How to use naming rule in my workflow?</b></summary>

-Click on your login at at the top right of Eolementhe then click on  `Naming rule`.
+Click on your login at the top right of Eolementhe then click on  `Naming rule`.

 ![dropdown-manage-naming-rule](images/dropdown-manage-naming-rule.png)

-Here you can add naming rules with your custom format.
+Here you can add naming rules with your custom template.
 Enter the name of your rule and then you can write the template of naming you want for your files.

 Here example of naming rule :